-Voice over IP has come a long way especially in the business world, but many investment firms still have hesitations about making the switch.
-In honor of our recently enhanced Eze Voice service, which runs over the Eze Private Cloud Network, we decided to tackle five common myths about Voice over IP.
+Voice over IP has come a long way especially in the business world, but many financial services firms still have hesitations about making the switch.
+Check out these five common myths about Voice over IP.

 MYTH 1: Poor Call Quality – Everyone will know I’m on VoIP

 Call quality is a key concern and can be impacted by a number of items including the network, available bandwidth and even the type of phones being used.
 However, a well-designed business-caliber VoIP system can deliver quality of service comparable to an in-house phone system.
 In business settings, where calls are made over private IP connections, Quality of Service (QoS) can be monitored and guaranteed because the entire IP connection is controlled by the party making the call.

 When evaluating VoIP for financial firms, it is important to inquire about the underlying network and how voice traffic is prioritized and routed.
 You want a provider that has full control over network traffic and can ensure high quality of service.
 For added confidence, ask to speak with existing VoIP customers (over the phone!) to hear about their experiences first-hand.